 Well, you are in luck.
 There are several 1 to 2 session length adventures that can add a spooky side trek into your current campaign.
 Here are a few quickies that might work out.
 A couple of these might take a bit of translation for D&D 5th Edition, but the work will be well worth the fun.

 Originally written for D&D 4th edition, this Dawn of the Dead hommage takes place in a ruined temple where the PCs must hold out until dawn while wave after wave of under attempt to break in and devours the poor souls.
-An 5th Edition adventure conversion guide (written by yours truly) has been published as a PWYW download (Please support!).
+An 5th Edition adventure conversion guide (written by yours truly) costs less than 2 bucks!
 Conversion for level 3 PCs.
+This was also a big hit with the group, and I tied it into the Namjan Forest story line.
+The key is to keep the pressure on.
+It's a timer encounter, and each time the clock ticks, things just keep getting a bit worse.

-Lord of the White Field - Dungeon Magazine, issue #184
+Lord of the White Fields - Dungeon Magazine, issue #184

 Also originally a 4th edition adventure, this side trek explore what happens when a sliver the Ghoul King's power leaks into a small village.
 This is another zombie... er... ghoul apocalypse style adventure that make the PCs solve the mystery before the realm is overrun by ghouls.
+This was also a lot of fun to run when my group played 4e.
 This has not been converted to 5e, but a quick conversion using ghouls right out of the Monster Manual would likely create an adventure for about levels 4 to 6 (give or take).

 Horror at Havels Cross